 Stand-out features include the wonderful Flowrider and Rockwall attractions, both of which offer exhilarating outdoor experiences for children and adults alike and the impressive indoor skating rink.
 The fully-featured gym is another must and for evening entertainment both The Alhamba theatre and the themed nightclub Labyrinth offer somewhere different for the adults to “play” when the kids are tucked away in bed.

-Another place of note – and something Royal Caribbean PR never seems to tire telling you about – is the Royal Promenade, a 445ft long main street walkway flanked on either side by coffee bars, eateries, shops and even an ice cream parlour.
+Another place of note – and something Royal Caribbean PR never seems to tire of telling you about – is the Royal Promenade, a 445ft long main street walkway flanked on either side by coffee bars, eateries, shops and even an ice cream parlour.
 There’s no doubting the wonder of the achievement, not least of all because as you emerge from the tall glass elevators at one end and begin your stroll, it’s easy to forget that you’re on a boat at all!

-In fact, if you blind-folded grandma and then let her free again in the Promenade she’d take some convincing that she wasn’t on dry land and out on a shopping spree at some major city mall.
-People are sat outside “inside” (if you get my drift!) snacking on pretzels and pizza or sipping a late afternoon coffee before preparing for dinner as you pass by and it’s only when the reality comes back from time to time that you realise just how surreal an experience it really is.
+In fact, if you blindfolded grandma and then let her free again in the Promenade she’d take some convincing that she wasn’t on dry land and out on a shopping spree at some major city mall.
+People are sitting outside “inside” (if you get my drift!) snacking on pretzels and pizza or sipping a late afternoon coffee before preparing for dinner as you pass by and it’s only when the reality comes back from time to time that you realise just how surreal an experience it really is.

 As far as the atmosphere and aesthetics are concerned, it’s very difficult to fault.

-However, if there is one area that you do come away feeling a little cheated it is with the quality of the food onboard.
+However, if there is one area that you do come away feeling a little cheated it is the quality of the food onboard.
 Royal Caribbean is clearly aiming at a wider audience – gone are the days when cruises were seen exclusively as the indulgence of the rich and famous – but with their cuisine, they have, in my opinion, stopped this being an all-out five-star experience and missed a great opportunity.

 Everywhere you go, from the self service eateries to the more intimate dining experience in the main restaurants, the food looks wonderful but nothing I ate really had any taste.